 If heat never reaches us through the vacuum of space, why do we get warm from the sun's energy? (ie. what is the energy emitting from the sun that is reaching us?)

-- When shortwave radiation (light energy) becomes absorbed by matter it changes the wave into longwave radiation (heat energy).
+a) When shortwave radiation (light energy) becomes absorbed by matter it gives matter energy to vibrate.
+Vibrations given off are longwave radiation (heat energy).

 How does the albedo of an object relate to the amount of heat that is radiated off of an object?
 Back up your statements with evidence.